FOOD AND DRINK

-On a couple of occasions, Ronnie and Derek have gagged slightly after eating food quickly.
+On a couple of occasions, Ronnie and Derek gagged slightly after eating food quickly.
 It’s usually happened when they’ve been fed a treat which they found a bit more difficult to swallow, such as slightly stodgy food like bread.
-I now don’t give them such foods due to the potential for gagging.
+I now don’t give our rats such foods due to the potential for gagging.

 It may appear at first that the rat is choking and their breathing may make a slight ‘hooting’ noise, but if they’re still breathing fine then they’re probably gagging due to eating too quickly.
 Although rats can’t vomit, some of the food may come back up out of their mouth.
 It’s considered best to leave a rat for around 30 minutes and let any stuck food work its way out.
 If it shows no signs of moving then a vet visit is likely required.

 When it happened to Ronnie and Derek, I checked they were breathing fine and intervened by gently and very carefully rubbing the neck to help break the food down, plus I slowly put drops of water in the mouth which they swallowed – this also helped shift the food.

 CYANOSIS AND BLUE TESTICLES

 In April 2019, Derek suddenly suffered from cyanosis and his scrotum/testicles were slightly grey/blue/purple as a result, as well as having hypothermia and appearing generally ill (lack of appetite, hunched back and lethargy).
 He was taken to the vet who hadn’t experienced such a young and otherwise healthy rat be presented in this way.
 Derek started to improve after being warmed up and it turned out to just be a temporary issue.
 More about this can be read in this post.

 In September 2019, Ronnie started squeaking loudly when he moved in any way that caused his tail to move upwards.
 It seemed the source of the pain was at the base of the tail where it joins his back.